piotrwyrw/natron/README.md

  --compile            # Compile brainfuck source code to C --reformat           # Reformat the brainfuck source code

+ --acknowledge-reformatting-damage  # Confirm that you do indeed want the reformatting step to remove
+                                    # all brainfuck source code comments.
 ```

 _Tested on macOS Ventura 13.4 as well as on Ubuntu 22.04_